-Our SEED SB series of seminars, networking events, and skill workshops are an important component of the AB2664 initiative on campus.
+Our UCSB I&E series of seminars, networking events, and skill workshops are an important component of the AB2664 initiative on campus.
 Comprising networking mixers, seminars, skills workshops, local biotech industry showcase events, topics range from entrepreneur career talks and panel discussions, training sessions for funding opportunities, and navigating the venture capital arena.
 The programming aims to meet the interests of our campus and local community and to include the variety of perspectives that enhance diversity of thought, background, and expertise among innovators.
 Events are advertised broadly through campus and community listservs.

 In addition to opportunities to mentor students, trainees, and faculty in entrepreneurship through seminar and campus engagements, in-person networking and mentorship exchanges, we have also worked to produce a series of short advice films from our local entrepreneurs, many of whom are UCSB alumni.
 Through this story project entrepreneurs share their stories of entrepreneurship and offer advice to current and future entrepreneurs.